ppy/osu-wiki/news/2018-02-25-project-loved-week-of-february-25th.md

 This new system will offer a lot more breathing room to both the community and the Loved captains, as well as make the voting itself more uniform!
 If you have any comments, questions, or concerns regarding the new system, be sure to leave them in the comments section of this post.

 With that out of the way, let's get on to this week's picks!
-For this round, [Strato](https://osu.ppy.sh/users/6492199) has made us some awesome showcase videos for each mode.
+For this round, [Strato](https://osu.ppy.sh/users/6492199) made some awesome showcase videos for each mode.
 Check them out at the beginning of each section if you prefer a video format!

 ### Navigation